2008 Arizona Wildcats football team: vs No. 21 Oregon State

-Arizona State
+vs Arizona State

 The Wildcats were not just playing for in-state bragging rights this year in their 82nd meeting for the Territorial Cup.
 The Las Vegas Bowl announced on December 5 that the winner of this game would be extended an invitation to appear.

 A sellout crowd of 58,704 (sixth-largest in Arizona Stadium history) was on hand; they had to suffer through a first half in which both teams struggled to find a rhythm offensively.
 The Wildcats scored first, 7–0 with 5:44 left in the first quarter, on a 17-yard pass from QB Willie Tuitama to TE Rob Gronkowski.
 On the drive, the Wildcats marched 98 yards in 12 plays – their longest scoring drive of the season.

 Arizona State cut the Wildcat lead to 7–3 on a 40-yard field goal by Thomas Weber.

 UA punter Keenyn Crier was ruled down on his right knee while trying to retrieve a low snap in the second quarter, giving the Sun Devils possession on the Wildcat 19 and setting up an easy two-play drive from QB Rudy Carpenter as he eventually hit WR Andrew Pettes for a 2-yard pass for a go-ahead Arizona State touchdown, making the score 10–7.

 The 'Cats would fight back, and scored on their first offensive possession of the second half, as Tuitama led the Wildcats on an 11-play, 70-yard scoring drive.
 He connected with WR Delashaun Dean on a 10-yard slant route for the score.
 Kicker Jason Bondzio's PAT gave the Cats a 14–10 lead.

 Arizona would score again after a 47-yard Marquis Hundley interception of a Rudy Carpenter pass led to a 12-yard scoring run by UA tailback Nic Grigsby.
 The Wildcats scored again on a dramatic 52-yard punt return from WR Mike Thomas, to quickly transform a 10–7 halftime deficit into a 28–10 lead.

 Jason Bondzio kicked a 49-yard field goal for a 31–10 lead with 12:34 to go in the game.

 Grigsby finished with 114 rushing yards on 22 carries.
 Tuitama completed 25 of 37 passes for 284 yards and two touchdowns.
 TE Rob Gronkowski led the team with six catches for 95 yards.
 WR Mike Thomas finished with nine catches for 75 yards and was selected the game MVP.

 Arizona State, with the Wildcat win, ends their relatively disappointing season at 5–7, and as such is kept from being invited to a bowl game for the first time since 2003.